PayPal: Finances

 The COVID-19 pandemic has accelerated the growth of digital payment platforms, including PayPal, at the expense of the traditional banking sector.
-As a result, Paypal has seen an increase in its stock to up to 78% in 2020 as of October.
+As a result, PayPal has seen an increase in its stock to up to 78% in 2020 as of October.
 In addition, total payment volume has increased 29% amounting to $220 billion increasing positive investor sentiment.

-PayPal laid off hundreds of workers across US offices and moved jobs overseas during 2020-2022 pandemic.
+PayPal laid off hundreds of workers across US offices and moved jobs overseas during the 2020-2022 pandemic.